Header

 Item 1) To repeat an item from my previous newsletter, please be assured that the battle to bring back a real live Bank to the town centre is continuing and that us councillors and other interested groups will not cease our combined efforts until we have succeeded, no-matter how long it takes.
 I am the first to concede that with the ever-increasing cost of liquid fuels for cars alongside rising energy costs for those who have gone electric, keeping motoring milage down is sensible.
 If we then add to that, the extra time burden of getting to the Mold banks while adhering to the 20mph speed limit and trying to find a parking space in Mold at almost any time, the increasing use of on-line banking facilities by local residents can be easily understood.
 However, there are various banking services which cannot be accessed on-line.
 Not only that, but there are still a significant number of residents, mostly older ones, who do not possess computers and/or smartphones.

-Item 4) The battle to obtain some sensible and safe parking arrangements and/or safe traffic flow for residents living on Chester Road between Brook Street and the Willowdale Residential Rest Home is still ongoing, but so far, no workable solution has been found.
-From my own experience of driving that awkward stretch of road on more than one occasion recently, I am of the personal opinion that the appearance of the 20mph speed limit has made matters worse rather than better.
+Item 3) The battle to obtain some sensible and safe parking arrangements and/or safe traffic flow for residents living on Chester Road between Brook Street and the Willowdale Residential Rest Home is still ongoing.
+Us councillors have been advised of a fresh plan, which it is hoped will be presented to local residents before any firm decision to implement it appears.
+On that score, I am of the personal opinion that the appearance of the 20mph speed limit has made matters worse rather than better.

-Item 7) Hard on the tail of Item 7, Mr. Brian Jones of Bryn-y-Pys Farm, part of the land of which adjoins that previous item, has submitted a planning application to make the field adjacent to the proposed 155 houses into a 90-day limited stay site for use by members of the Travelling Community.
+Item 7) Hard on the tail of Item 7, Mr. Brian Jones of Bryn-y-Pys Farm, has submitted a planning application to make the field adjacent to the proposed 155 houses, into a 90-day limited stay site for use by members of the Travelling Community.
+The application does limit the number of Caravans to 5 at any one time, but local residents who are drivers will probably shudder at the thought of encountering any form of Caravan on either Well Street or Rose Lane.
 If approved, that planning application and the 155 houses okayed for the field next door, will likely provide some interesting moments for motorists when using Well Street or Rose Lane as routes in and out of the town.

 Regrettably, whatever the building is finally morphed into, for operational purposes, one of its problems in attracting footfall is bound to be a certain lack of any great quantity of public car parking close by.